Regina Brett: Career highlights

 Brett has a bachelor's degree in journalism from Kent State University and a master's degree in religious studies from John Carroll University.

 In 1998, Brett was diagnosed with breast cancer and included her experiences of chemotherapy and her recuperation in her columns in the Akron Beacon Journal.
 These columns earned her a National Headliner Award.

 In 2006, Brett wrote a column for The Plain Dealer entitled "50 Life Lessons", which has since been the most distributed column she has written to date, appearing on blogs as well as social networking websites like Twitter and Facebook.
 In many of these instances, Brett is misidentified as a 90-year-old woman.
 The "50 Life Lessons" column was expanded to fifty chapters for her first book, "God Never Blinks: 50 Lessons for Life's Little Detours".

-Currently, Brett hosts the podcast Little Detours, which features inspirational guests who offer tips, tools and takeaways to help listeners create a life they love out of the life they have, and Brett shares some of her own life detours as well.
+Brett released her second book, "Be the Miracle: 50 Lessons for Making the Impossible Possible" in 2013, followed by "God Is Always Hiring: 50 Lessons for Finding Fulfilling Work" in 2015 and "Little Detours and Spiritual Adventures: Inspiration for Times When Life Doesn't Go as Planned" in 2024.
+Her latest book, "52 Words That Will Change Your Life… One Week at a Time," was released in October, 2025.

+From 2020 to 2022, Brett hosted the podcast Little Detours, which featured interviews with inspirational guests.

+In 2024, Brett launched a Substack titled "Little Detours with Regina Brett, which publishes regularly.